ArtifactForms/ChatBot/documentation/project.md

 **The Turing Test**

-In 1950, Alan Turing introduced the Imitation Game, later known as the Turing Test, as a method to assess a machine's ability to exhibit intelligent behavior indistinguishable from that of a human [13].
+In 1950, Alan Turing introduced the **Imitation Game**, later known as the **Turing Test**, as a method to assess a machine's ability to exhibit intelligent behavior indistinguishable from that of a human [13].
 While Turing was optimistic about the future of AI, he did not provide a specific timeline or success rate for this achievement.

 > "The original question, ‘Can machines think’ I believe to be too meaningless to deserve discussion.
 Nevertheless I believe that at the end of the [20th] century the use of words and general educated
 > opinion will have altered so much that one will be able to speak of machines thinking without expecting to be contradicted [17]."